 As the game continues, Doom Tokens are placed down, counting down to the inevitable return of the Ancient One.
 If you close the portals and prevent him from returning, you and the rest of the investigators have won.
 If all of the doom tokens are placed down before you close the portals, then he returns, and your only chance of winning is to defeat him.

 This is just scratching the surface of how to play Arkham Horror.
 If you want to see exactly how each game is going to play out, download this PDF of the Arkham Horror rules.

 - The story itself is this game’s absolute strong point.
 If you are a fan of H.P.
-Lovecraft, chances are you will love watching this story unfold in front of your characters.
+Lovecraft, chances are you will love watching this story unfold as you play through the game.
 In staying true to Lovecraft’s style, there is a certain sense of inevitability, and a constant question as to whether you will make it out alive.

 - Most people will agree that Arkham Horror is a memorable experience regardless of whether they are big fans of the game or not.
 It feels like an epic experience, which most designers have a very tough time creating.

 - While the story is the strong point of Arkham Horror, it can get very observational.
 The characters’ abilities and specializations do affect the action, but the players have less control over the direction of the story itself than we were expecting.

 - There isn’t as much player interaction in this game as there is in most co-op board games.
 All encounters, travels through portals and other actions happen to the characters individually rather than together.
 This makes it a cooperative game only in the sense that you are all working toward a common goal.